illyjayeanbay/Joshman/readme.md

-joshman
+Joshman
 ====

+Based on the wildly successful Facebook page [Josh Cameron's Opinions on Things](https://www.facebook.com/MrWorldwidesOpinionsOnThings/)

 One man's opinions of the world around him.

-Based on the wildly successful Facebook page [Josh Cameron's Opinions on Things](https://www.facebook.com/MrWorldwidesOpinionsOnThings/)

 Installation
 ------------